ArdentDSA/aws-hackathon-2022/README.md

 ## Description

-We built an XGBoost model to predict the severity of wildfires in California using historic wildfire and weather data
+We built an XGBoost model to predict the severity of wildfires in California using historic wildfire and weather data.
+We focused on California wildfires that occurred between January 1, 2000 through December 31, 2015 in the following counties: Riverside, Los Angeles, El Dorado, San Bernardino, and San Diego.
+Daily measures of average precipitation, temperature, and wind speed were coupled with the wildfire data.

 ## Authors